chief15092009/Australia-Federal-Court/Rules of Procedure/Appellate Division/Civil Appeal Rules.md

   - **(ii)** file, in accordance with Rule 5.12, a document entitled “Appellant’s Cross Appeal Factum and Reply” consisting of the Appellant’s Cross Appeal Factum as Division 1 and the Appellant’s Reply as Division 2; and
   - **(iii)** serve a copy of the Appellant’s Cross Appeal Factum and Reply on the other parties.

-**Rule 5.12 -** Unless a panel justice otherwise orders, the following applies to the Appellant’s Cross Appeal Factum and Reply:
+**Rule 5.12 -** Unless a panel judge otherwise orders, the following applies to the Appellant’s Cross Appeal Factum and Reply:
 - **(a)** Division 1, the Appellant’s Cross Appeal Factum, must not exceed 10 pages in length; and
 - **(b)** Division 2, the Appellant’s Reply, must not exceed 5 pages in length.